CUBRID/cubrid-manual/en/sql/schema/view_stmt.rst

     ALTER [VIEW | VCLASS] view_name
     CHANGE QUERY [integer] <select_statement> ;

-*   *view_name*: Specifies the name of a view to be modified.
+*   *view_name*: specifies the name of a view to be modified.
-*   *integer*: Specifies the number value of the query to be modified.
+*   *integer*: specifies the number value of the query to be modified.
 The default value is 1.
-*   <*select_statement*>: Specifies the new query statement to replace the query whose query number is *integer*.
+*   <*select_statement*>: specifies the new query statement to replace the query whose query number is *integer*.

 .. code-block:: sql